-If you started at UNF in Fall 2017 or later, this course is a requirement for you.
-You should take it as early as possible-ideally in your first or second semester at UNF.
+You should take this course as early as possible — ideally in your first or second semester at UNF.
 It is the best way to get on track for success in this major.

 Have you met the International Educational Experience requirement?

-If not, contact Global Engagement to explore your options.
+If not, contact the International Center to explore your options.
 If you would like to meet this requirement by doing an internship for credit locally, elsewhere in the US, or abroad, contact Dr. Clayton McCarl, director of the International Studies Program, for guidance.